raaxis/nds4ios/README.md

 Due to the need to mmap the entire ROM into memory, older devices with only 256MB of RAM are not supported by nds4ios.
 These devices include the iPod touch 4, iPad 1, iPhone 3GS, and anything below those devices.

-ROMs must be placed in /User/Documents (or /private/var/mobile/Documents, it's a symbolic link).

 [nds4ios](http://nds4ios.angelxwind.net/)

 [nds4droid](http://jeffq.com/blog/nds4droid/)